lucasmaiaesilva/resume/readme.md

 * Like clean and light code's
 * I am creative, hardworking and organized professional.

-I am always worry about performance and good practices, I like to read a lot about new tecnologies in my spare time, create solutions is what I love to do.
+I am always worried about performance and good practices, I like to read a lot about new tecnologies in my spare time, create solutions is what I love to do.

 ## Skills